 Q: Does my adobe and rammed earth home need to be sealed?

-A: This depends on several factors, but generally speaking, yes: adobe and rammed earth homes, and in particular burnt adobe homes, need to be treated with a quality water repellent formulated specifically for adobe, like the Silox Adobe Water Repellent.
+A: This depends on several factors, but generally speaking, yes: adobe and rammed earth homes need to be treated with a quality water repellent formulated specifically for adobe, like the Silox Adobe Water Repellent.
 Click here for the Silox information and ordering page.
 For information on protecting and preserving your rammed earth home, wall or building, click here

 The video below will help to explain this: